 Komala loves to paint.
 But lately, she seems distracted and is seen squinting and rubbing her eyes.

 All three kids may have something in common – they may be suffering from myopia, a condition of the eye commonly known as nearsightedness.

 Myopia is a refractive error that is seen commonly in children.
 It is caused because of an elongation of the eyeball so that the near objects focus well but the far objects appear blurry.

-Myopia may be caused because of a lot of factors.
+This condition may be caused by a lot of factors.
 If your kid stays indoors in a dimly lit room, the chances of him getting myopia are high.
-If you have myopia, chances are that your kids would have it as well.
+If you have the condition, chances are that your kids would have it as well.